-Italians have a reputation for being crazy drivers, and sure, you may see some incredible things on the road (like this video of trucks turning on to the autostrada going the wrong way).
+Italians have a reputation for being crazy drivers, and sure, you may see some crazy drivers especially in cities.
 But I would argue that in general, Italians are some of the best drivers in the world.
 It’s a matter of understanding their driving habits.
-Read my story about learning one important habit the hard way, or skip to the 10 habits to adopt in order to drive like an Italian.
+I learned one important habit the hard way!
+Below that, I’ve listed 10 Italy driving tips for anyone who wants to drive like an Italian.

 The Carabiniere had pulled up next to my white van in his brand-new Alfa Romeo.
 We were at a T-intersection, both turning left, and he had squeezed himself in to my right – which is perfectly normal in Italy.
 But since I was in the left lane, I had the right of way for the left turn.
 Then, my mistake: I hesitated, trying to decide whether my 20-foot long Renault van had enough torque to propel itself into the approaching gap in traffic.
 I concluded it did, and released the clutch, but a second too late: the Carabiniere had already started to turn left in front of me.
 There was a scraping of metal, a slamming of brakes, and then I learned some new Italian swear words.